 Khiva: my first stop on the Great Silk Road

 After visiting the Savitsky Museum, I wasn’t keen on spending much more time in Nukus.
 I packed my bags and headed for the shared taxi stand to get to Urgench and then Khiva.
 Maybe this is the right time for a few words on the transport system in Uzbekistan.
 It is perfectly normal to travel in shared taxis which leave as soon as four passengers are found (or someone is willing to pay for the remaining seats).
-Slightly odd as it seems highly inefficient to me that’s the way things roll in Uzbekistan.
+Slightly odd as it seems highly inefficient to me but that’s the way things roll in Uzbekistan.
 Works for me.

 I was lucky and when I arrived I was number four in the car.
 What followed was an uneventful two hour drive for less than EUR2 to Urgench where I had to transfer to another taxi that would take me in 30mins to Khiva.
 I was lucky again and was number four.